alxndr/blog/_posts/2014-10-13-Sharpening-Your-Tools.md

 Paul McKellar has taken this history analysis step further with the [huffshell](https://github.com/paulmars/huffshell) project, which will look at your shell history and suggest shortcuts — even including the types of commands that take subcommands, like `git`, `rake`, `npm`, what have you.

 As you might imagine, I also have a bunch of shortcuts in my shell.
-I have so many that [I keep my `.alias` file in GitHub](https://github.com/alxndr/dotfiles/blob/master/.alias).
+I have so many that [I keep my aliases file in GitHub](https://github.com/alxndr/dotfiles/blob/4e770e3005eeaf54d3515f92fb978cebd18c8da4/.zshenv).
 I like to read other people's and steal ideas.
 You should try it!
 And then put your `.alias` file on GitHub too!

 Check this out: [I start my Rails servers with `rs`](https://github.com/alxndr/dotfiles/blob/931d9dd08849c9dcd2bd72b31c9071a0cbbe65c0/.alias#L39-47).
 Doesn't matter what version of Rails, my shortcut will figure it out for me.
 Same thing with the Rails console: [`rc` and I'm in](https://github.com/alxndr/dotfiles/blob/931d9dd08849c9dcd2bd72b31c9071a0cbbe65c0/.alias#L25-38).
 Bingo bango. [^1]